crose26/crose26_geodemo/docs/usage.md

 # Usage

-To use crose26_geodemo in a project:
+To use geodemo in a project:

 ```
-import crose26_geodemo
+import geodemo
 ```